 For situations where there has been no prior financial agreement, parties of a de facto relationship or a close domestic relationship can apply for property orders.

 Applications for property orders must be made within 2 years of the end of a relationship.
-Applications are made to the Federal Circuit Court (Federal Magistrates Court) of Australia and the Family Court of Australia.
+Applications are made to the Federal Circuit and Family Court of Australia (FCFCA).

 The decision is then made through a court hearing.
 Both parties are expected to fully disclose their respective financial circumstances.
 A failure to make proper disclosure of a relevant matter is taken very seriously.